mweppler/mweppler.github.com/_posts/2014-04-26-generate-a-safari-style-random-password-with-ruby.md

 lastly, since I don't want to have to copy from the terminal just to paste it where I need to use it I alias it to:

 {% highlight shell-session %}
-alias safari-pass=safari-pass | pbcopy
+alias safari-pass="safari-pass | pbcopy"
 {% endhighlight %}

 Now I simply run `safari-pass` and the password is copied to my clipboard.
 I should I am on a Mac, to do this on linux you can probably just do:

 {% highlight shell-session %}
-alias safari-pass=safari-pass | xsel --clipboard --input
+alias safari-pass="safari-pass | xsel --clipboard --input"
 {% endhighlight %}

 ...and I only say probably since I have not yet actually tried it myself.